fusioncharts/fusionexport-cli/README.md

 # FusionExport

-FusionExport is the FusionCharts's all purpose Export product which works across all OS and runtimes.
-The FusionExport is primarily a CLI based system for easy exporting of Charts, Dashboards in many different image and data formats (PNG, JPEG, SVG, PDF, CSV, XLS and HTML).
-FusionExport also comes packed with many language SDK’S (NodeJS, Python, GO, Java, iOS, Android) for easy integration and support across those technologies.
+FusionExport is FusionCharts' all purpose Export product which works across all OS.
+It is primarily a CLI based system for easy exporting of charts, dashboards in multiple image and data formats (PNG, JPEG, SVG, PDF, CSV, XLS and HTML).
+FusionExport comes with language SDKs (NodeJS, Java, C#, PHP, Python and Golang) for easy integration and support across technologies.

 Below are the major features of the product:

-   1. Export FusionCharts charts as PNG, JPEG, SVG, PDF, CSV, XLS and HTML files.
+   1. Export charts as PNG, JPEG, SVG, PDF, CSV, XLS and HTML files.
-   1. Exporting of charts is done directly from backend without needing a browser.
+   1. Export charts directly from backend without a browser.
    1. Multiple charts can be exported simultaneously with minimal configuration.
-   1. Sharing, Scheduling etc. can be done as exporting is done from backend.
+   1. Sharing, scheduling etc. can be done.
-   1. Dashboards exporting using user defined template.
+   1. Export dashboards using user defined template.
-   1. Supports statistics logging of all charts exports in a private setup / central remote server.
+   1. Supports statistics logging of all chart exports in a private setup/central remote server.
-   1. Saving files to FTP or S3
+   1. Save files to FTP or S3.
-   1. Doing export from remote server
+   1. Export from remote server.
-   1. Easy configuration management
+   1. Easy configuration management.

 ## Prerequisites